jupyter/governance/linux-proposal.md

-We have spent time and effort in discussions with the Linux Foundation team, to ensure that this transition introduces the smallest possible changes to Jupyter\'s operations while meeting our above goals.
+We have spent time and effort in discussions with the Linux Foundation team, to ensure that this transition introduces the smallest possible changes to Jupyter's operations while meeting our above goals.

 Under this proposal, **Jupyter keeps its current governance structure and transfers from NumFOCUS to LF Charities 501(c)(3).
-An additional funding vehicle will be created called the Jupyter Foundation under the Linux Foundation 501(c)(6) providing corporations a well known and proven method to support the Jupyter Project.**
+An additional funding vehicle will be created called the Jupyter Foundation under the Linux Foundation 501(c)(6) providing corporations a well-known and proven method to support the Jupyter Project.**

 In order to manage this new resource (the Jupyter Foundation), we